-- Operational noise, vibration, dust and related nuisances for lands and adjoining properties the site mainly during the construction phase. - Pollution of groundwater and surface water from during construction. - There is no archaeological or architectural heritage on or in the vicinity of the site which could be impacted on by the proposed development.
+- Operational noise, vibration, dust and related nuisances for lands and adjoining properties the site mainly during the construction phase. - Pollution of groundwater and surface water from during construction.

 Transfrontier nature of impact

 The proposed development will be localised and will take place fully within the administrative area of Laois County Council.